 1. Review available rooms and studios below

-6. Receive a quote from and work out the details with a member of our staff
+4. Receive a quote form and work out the details with a member of our staff.

-7. Once details are in place, receive and then review the contract
+6. Once details are in place, review contract

-8. Return signed contract and 50% of balance due to officially book the space
+7. Return signed contract with the security deposit and 50% of balance due to officially book the space

 The Paul Robeson Center for the Arts in downtown Princeton opened to the public on June 5, 2008.
 The Michael Graves-designed renovation and expansion offers 17,000 square feet of galleries, studio space and performance arts space.
 The building is fully ADA-compliant.